Centre for Economic Policy Research

-The Centre for Economic Policy Research (CEPR) is an independent, non‐partisan, pan‐European non‐profit organisation.
-Its mission is to enhance the quality of policy decisions through providing policy‐relevant research, based soundly in economic theory, to policymakers, the private sector and civil society.
-Rather than adopting the traditional in-house ‘think-tank’ research structure, CEPR appoints Research Fellows and Affiliates who remain in their home institutions (universities, research institutes, central bank research departments, and international organisations).
-CEPR’s network includes over 1,700 of the world's top economists from over 330 institutions in 30 countries.
-The results of the research conducted by the Centre's network are disseminated through a variety of publications, public meetings, workshops and conferences.
-Its headquarters is currently located in London.
+The Centre for Economic Policy Research (CEPR) is an independent, non-partisan, pan-European non-profit organisation.
+It aims to enhance the quality of policy decisions through providing policy-relevant research, based soundly in economic scholarship, to policymakers, the private sector, and civil society.

 History

-CEPR was founded in 1983 by Richard Portes, FBA, CBE, to enhance the quality of economic policy-making within Europe and beyond, by fostering high quality, policy-relevant economic research, and disseminating it widely to decision-makers in the public and private sectors.
-Economics professor Richard Baldwin served as president from 2014 to 2018, and is currently Editor-in-Chief.
+CEPR was founded in 1983 by Richard Portes.
+Economics professor Richard Baldwin served as president from 2014 to 2018, and was Editor-in-Chief as of early 2021.
 Economics professor and businesswoman Beatrice Weder di Mauro became president in 2018.

 In October 2021, CEPR opened its new Paris office, intended to become its head office.
 Weder di Mauro commented that CEPR "is an organisation with a strong European identity and, with Brexit, we felt the need to set ourselves up on the continent."
 The office is hosted by Sciences Po, which is one of CEPR’s Paris Founding Partners together with AXA, the Bank of France, the French Ministry of Higher Education, Research and Innovation, the French Ministry of Economy and Finance, and the Île-de-France Region.

-Funding
+Activity

+CEPR appoints Research Fellows and Affiliates who remain in their home institutions such as universities, research institutes, central bank research departments, and international organisations.
+As of early 2022, CEPR’s network included over 1,700 of the world's top economists from over 330 institutions in 30 countries.
+The results of the research conducted by the Centre's network are disseminated through a variety of publications, public meetings, workshops and conferences.
+It is headquartered in London.